epfl-ada/ada-2024-project-kungfucooking/README.md

+## Dataset Information for Milestone 2

+In Milestone 2, we use the **YouNiverse** dataset.
+Due to the large size of these files, they are not included in this repository.
+However, for accurate execution of the analysis, they should be placed in the main folder of this repository, at the same level as the Jupyter Notebook files.

+- `df_channels_en.tsv`
+- `df_timeseries_en.tsv.gz`
+- `yt_metadata_en.jsonl.gz`

+The `yt_metadata_en.jsonl.gz` file is processed through `data_preprocess.py`, resulting in a filtered dataset used in this milestone, named `yt_metadata_filtered_"trump ".jsonl`.

+The **YouNiverse** dataset provides a highly diverse and rich collection of data, offering extensive possibilities for in-depth analysis and insights.
+Its comprehensive nature allows for a wide range of analytical approaches and interpretations, making it ideal for advanced exploration.

+We also have the necessary hardware and software resources to effectively process and interpret this dataset.
+Our setup ensures efficient handling of large-scale data, allowing us to leverage the full potential of the YouNiverse dataset in our analysis.

+---

 # Why Donald Trump Embraces Conspiracy Theories: A Deep Dive into YouTube’s Role in Amplifying Controversy and Captivating Audiences

 ---